 - The Governor, appointed by the King, is the Head of State and represents the Crown.

-- Exercises certain reserved powers in relation to defense, foreign affairs, and internal security.
+- Exercises certain reserved powers in relation to defence, foreign affairs, and internal security.

 Part III: The Legislature